Exclusive with Former Steelers Wide Receiver Jason Chery, 2009-2010

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail

-First, can you let us know what you’ve been doing since your time in the NFL and what prompted the new career?
+First, can you tell us a bit about what you’re doing now since your time in the NFL?

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail